University of Illinois Chicago

 Whether you’re looking for a place to work out or an intramural sport to join, UIC has plenty of options.
 The Student Recreation Facility and the Sport & Fitness Center offer fitness classes, swimming lessons and a 43-foot rock-climbing wall.

 UIC intramural sports clubs, from indoor cricket to arena football, let you enjoy time with friends while competing as a recreational athlete.
 Rugby and soccer intramural teams compete at UIC’s Outdoor Field Complex, which has more than 214,000 square feet of artificial turf and two multipurpose fields.

-The UIC Flames compete in 18 NCAA Division I sports as members of the Horizon League, which includes 12 public and private institutions that have strong academic reputations and a tradition of athletic success.
+The UIC Flames compete in 18 NCAA Division I sports as members of the Missouri Valley Conference, which includes 12 public and private institutions that have strong academic reputations and a tradition of athletic success.
 UIC’s own success includes more than 70 conference championships and nearly 50 NCAA Championship appearances.
 Cheering on UIC’s 300 student-athletes is fun and admission to all home events is FREE for UIC students.
 Hang out with Sparky, our official mascot, at Credit Union 1 Arena, Flames Field, or Granderson Stadium, built in 2014 with help of a gift from UIC alumnus and 16-year Major League Baseball veteran Curtis Granderson (B.S., ’03).

 “I love the diversity that exists at UIC.
 The student population consists of so many nationalities.
 The common ground for us all remains that we are here to learn.”